Skip to main content

 Security Analysis for eBPF Bytecode at Scale

-How Sigvex analyzes Solana programs at the bytecode level, from ELF parsing and eBPF disassembly through HIR lifting, CPI analysis, and 192 Solana-native vulnerability detectors.
+How Sigvex analyzes Solana programs at the bytecode level, from ELF parsing and eBPF disassembly through HIR lifting, CPI analysis, and over 170 Solana-native vulnerability detectors.

 Solana Program Analysis Pipeline